Aaron Bay-Schuck: Career

+Atlantic Records, Interscope

 Bay-Schuck returned to Los Angeles following his college graduation.
 Knowing that jobs at record companies had become scarce as the music industry constricted in the post-Napster era, he registered at an employment agency that placed temps at labels.
 He was assigned a short-term job at Interscope, and was quickly hired as a full-time assistant to Martin Kierszenbaum, then the head of international marketing for the label.
 Determined to work in A&R, he left Interscope a year later to take a job as an A&R assistant at Atlantic.
 In 2006, he was promoted to a staff A&R position.
 His first hits in an A&R capacity were with the songs "Shawty" by Plies featuring T-Pain, and "Right Round" by Flo Rida featuring Kesha.
 Bay-Schuck co-wrote "Right Round," which went five times platinum in the US and sold more than 10 million copies worldwide.

 Over the course of his ten years at Atlantic, Bay-Schuck worked with Cee Lo Green, B.o.B., T.I., Trey Songz, Travie McCoy, and Trick Daddy, among others.
 Most notably, he discovered, signed and developed Bruno Mars, who has since sold more than 170 million singles and 26 million albums worldwide.
 Following his success with Mars, Bay-Schuck, who had originally focused on rap and R&B, worked with artists of all genres.
 He was appointed senior vice president of A&R for Atlantic in 2012.

 In 2014, Bay-Schuck was named president of A&R at Interscope Geffen A&M (IGA).
 At IGA he worked with artists including Gwen Stefani, Imagine Dragons, Lady Gaga, Skylar Grey, Maroon 5, OneRepublic, and Selena Gomez.